venkatag121-cyber/askmydocs/PROJECT_DOCUMENTATION.md

 The pipeline works like this: the PDF text is extracted using PyMuPDF, split into 500-word overlapping chunks, and converted to 384-dimensional vectors using sentence-transformers.
 Those vectors are stored in a FAISS index.
 When a user asks a question, it's converted to the same vector space, FAISS finds the 5 most similar chunks using L2 distance, and those chunks plus the question are sent to Claude AI which answers based only on that context.

 I deployed it as a Docker container on Hugging Face Spaces.
-It's live at prashanthduddukuri-askmydocs.hf.space."

 ---